-Edited by Timbuktu, Eng, Anonymous, Maria Sharon Ubando and 2 others
+Edited by Timbuktu, Eng, Maria Sharon Ubando, Florence I. Edim and 2 others

-For some, even if we are very familiar with mobile phones, we can still get confused about opening the housing or cover of the phone or about how to replace, remove re-insert the battery.
-Many people may be concerned that they will damage their mobile if they press or try to open the mobile cover without any instruction.
-Below are instructions on how you can remove, re-insert or replace your battery.
+Some people, even those who are familiar with mobile phones, can still get confused about opening the housing or cover of the phone, and how to remove, replace or re-insert the battery.
+Many people may be concerned that they will damage their mobile if they press or try to open the mobile cover without any real idea what they're doing.
+Below are instructions for how to remove, re-insert or replace your battery.

-The current battery Samsung has for its S3 is an under-powered one.
-Rumor has it that it will be coming out with an extended battery so we can enjoy our smartphones longer.
-There already are available extended batteries, but if you are still using the current battery that came with your purchase, check out some tips on how to enjoy longer battery life.
+The current battery for Samsung S3 is an under-powered one.
+Rumour has it that it will be coming out with an extended battery so we can enjoy our smartphones longer.
+There are already extended batteries available, but if you are still using the current battery that came with your purchase, check out some tips on how to enjoy longer battery life.

 - 1 Instructions

 - 2 Ways to Prolong Your Battery Life

 - 3 Apps that Can Enhance Android Battery Life